Azure-Samples/deepseek-js/README.md

 - Example web app integrations of the web components, hosted on [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview).
 There are example using [static HTML](./packages/webapp-html/), [React](./packages/webapp-react/), [Angular](./packages/webapp-angular/), [Vue](./packages/webapp-vue/) and [Svelte](./packages/webapp-svelte/).

-- A serverless API built with [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-javascript) and using [Azure AI Inference SDK](https://www.npmjs.com/package/@azure-rest/ai-inference) to generate responses to the user chat queries.
+- A serverless API built with [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-javascript) and using either [Azure AI Inference SDK](https://www.npmjs.com/package/@azure-rest/ai-inference) or [OpenAI SDK](https://www.npmjs.com/package/openai) to generate responses to the user chat queries.
 The code is located in the `packages/api` folder.

 We use the [HTTP protocol for AI chat apps](https://aka.ms/chatprotocol) to communicate between the web app and the API.